• Skip to primary navigation

 Why You'll Love This Recipe

-• Loaded with flavor - These muffins get their unique pistachio flavor from the use of pistachio pudding mix as well as real pistachios.
+• Loaded with flavor - These muffins get their unique pistachio flavor from the use of pistachio pudding mix as well as flavor and texture of real pistachios.
 The almond extract sends the flavor of these muffins over the top!

 Ingredient Notes